Frequently Asked Questions:

 How do I adjust them?

-It's just one piece of nylon which runs through several holes & surgical tubing.
-Just push, pull and fiddle with them until you figure them out. (needle nose pliers really help) Generally it's easier to take them off to adjust.
-Remember, if you're going to run in them they need to be tight.
-They will only loosen during the run.
-They will never get tighter during the run.
-Err on the side of too tight.
-During long runs you may have to take a quick break to adjust them.
+Take them off and push / pull the webbing.
 Once you get them right, just slide them on and off.
 Minimal adjustment is required.
 I normally just tighten the buckle before a run.
 Remember that the whole system will mold to your foot.
 Be patient and make small adjustments each time you wear them.
-The rubber is designed to last for hundreds of miles. (youTube Paisley Running Sandals - 7 Hole adjustment)
+The rubber is designed to last for hundreds of miles.

 Why is there a screw on the side of the ankle tab buckle?

 An unbelievable amount of trial and error.
 The ankle tab design is the result of 7 years of tinkering.
 Long story short...the sharp brass screw 'grabs' the webbing and won't let it slip.
 It's allowed me to get rid of grommets and make it easier to adjust and replace.

 Why nylon and not the old leather straps or shoe lace?